NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

   * To prevent tracking of clients, a new Client Cookie MUST be created when the Client IP Address changes.

-  * To prevent tracking of clients for a non DNS Cookie supporting server, a client MUST NOT send a previously sent Client Cookie to that server, unless it can track Client IP Address changes for those servers too.
+  * To prevent tracking of clients by a non DNS Cookie supporting server, a client MUST NOT send a previously sent Client Cookie to a server in the absence of an associated Server Cookie.

 Besides the Client Cookie construction, this update on [@!RFC7873] does not introduce any new characteristics to DNS Cookies operations and the Security